MicrosoftDocs/Viva/Viva/glint/setup/import-historical-response-data.md

 ## 8. Troubleshoot warnings and errors

-If you encounter issues during your import, use this guidance to troubleshoot.
+If you encounter issues during your import, use this guidance at the following links to troubleshoot.

 - [Error: Duplicate entry](/viva/troubleshoot/glint/historical-import/import-error-duplicate-entry)